-Some of them, like Tanzania’s Mount Kilimanjaro, Zambia and Zimbabwe’s Victoria Falls, and Kenya’s Masia Mara, are well-known – but, wander off the beaten path and there’s a whole world of wonder just waiting to be discovered.
+Some of them, like Tanzania’s Mount Kilimanjaro, Zambia and Zimbabwe’s Victoria Falls, and Kenya’s Masai Mara, are well-known – but wander off the beaten path, and a whole world of wonder is waiting to be discovered.
 These bucket-list-worthy destinations may have slipped under the radar, but their beauty will leave you in awe.

 Plus, visiting lesser-known places often means you can look forward to a more immersive experience, with plenty of opportunities to interact with locals and gain a deeper understanding of the culture and history.
-Prices tend to be cheaper than popular tourist destinations too.
+Prices tend to be cheaper than in popular tourist destinations, too.

-So, to get you inspired, here are 10 hidden gems in Africa to add to your travel list.
-And you can browse hundreds of magical African travel experiences on our website below.
+So, to get you inspired, here are nine hidden gems in Africa to add to your travel list.
+And you can explore thousands of African travel experiences using the button below.

 1. Tsavo West National Park, Kenya